In MATKA we create timeless, non-seasonal garments.

 Her passion for textiles and traditional clothing takes her to the local markets, in the search of unique and antique pieces.

-In January 2014 she went to Nepal for the first time.
+In January 2014 she visited Nepal for the first time.

 They started working together and created the first pieces for what would become MATKA.

-In April 2014 she went to Nepal for the second time and made new connections with more local producers, fabric retailers and tailors.
+Three months later, she decided to go back to Nepal to make new connections with more local producers, fabric retailers and tailors.

 Behind MATKA is Cecilia Portela (Santiago de Compostela, 1981) and a number of essential people who make it possible.